-The conversion theory has fascinating psychological effects.
+The conversion theory has strong psychological effects.

 The conversion theory explains why minorities can be powerful beyond their numbers.